IrisRizos/Unassigned_Protists_SSN/README.md

 By:
 * homogenising diverse metabarcoding datasets into a global dataset
-* clustering sequences based on
+* clustering sequences based on similarity by a Se